 Children can also race on the new double obstacle course or lose themselves in the new timber maze this year along with the slides, swings, seesaws and very popular glider swing in the large outdoor playground or they can avail of the indoor adventure area with lots of slides and bridges, so Glendeer is perfect even on those wet days.

 #14.
-Halloween at Lullymore Heritage and Discovery Park
+Halloween at Lullymore Heritage and Discovery Park, Kildare

-Lullymore Heritage & Discovery Park hosts its now infamous “Halloween Happenings” for SEVEN spooky days Saturday 29th October to 4th of November 2016 10am to 6pm daily.
+Lullymore Heritage & Discovery Park hosts its now infamous “Halloween Happenings” for SEVEN spooky days from October 28th to November 3rd 2017 from 10am to 6pm daily.

 There are lots of ghastly ghouls and terrifying treats in store at Lullymore including Haunted Holograms, Terror Train Trips (be prepared for Zombie Attacks!!), Terror Treasure Hunts and freaky fun in the devilish den of play—the Funky Forest.